AndreaCrotti/meta-programming-talk/meta.rst

 ..
 Is Python homoiconic?

+.. we now are going to show some examples of meta programming in Python
+.. using function decorators, class decorators and meta classes

 - function decorators
 - class decorators
 - metaclasses
+- AST manipulation?

-- why one and why the other? (implicit vs explicit)
+.. - why one and why the other? (implicit vs explicit)

 ..
 TODO: add also about descriptors, Dynamic Code generation and AST manipulation
 ..
 TODO: also remember that the more in depth you go (see AST) the more likely